property in France

 good idea to understand

-the differences before signing up with an agency for the
+before signing up with an agency for the

 sale of your property.

 or Exclusive agency agreement